 Laser tattoo removal sessions are significantly shorter than most tattoo application sessions.
 They usually take three to five minutes, whereas tattooing sessions can last for hours.
-This means less time spent in discomfort than when getting tattooed.
+That means less time spent in discomfort than while getting tattooed.

 So, how painful is laser tattoo removal?
 That depends on several factors, such as:

 How many sessions to remove a tattoo?
-That depends on several factors, such as the colour of the ink used.
+That depends on several factors, such as the color of the ink used.
 Black is much easier to remove than light blue or yellow, for instance.

 People often say the process gets easier after each laser tattoo removal session.
 Not only is there less ink to remove later on, but they know what to expect, which relieves their fears about tattoo removal.